mit-rss/intro_to_ros/README.md

 ### Question 8: Playing with Bag Files

-In question 3, we asked you to visualize your LaserScan data on RViz and record a bag file.
-The RViz visualization was probably meaningless and ugly because you’re publishing random data.
-Don’t be alarmed; real LaserScan data is a lot prettier and more informative.
-Download these
-[bagfiles](https://www.dropbox.com/scl/fi/z4ln37mh9twxmpzu7obx1/gmapping_data_active_only.zip?rlkey=nxiyhgfo2396acwxoztqbuo4k&dl=0), follow the
+In Question 3, we asked you to visualize your LaserScan data on RViz.
+The RViz visualization was probably meaningless and ugly because you were publishing random data.
+Don't be alarmed; real LaserScan data is a lot prettier and more informative.
+Download these [bagfiles](https://www.dropbox.com/scl/fi/z4ln37mh9twxmpzu7obx1/gmapping_data_active_only.zip?rlkey=nxiyhgfo2396acwxoztqbuo4k&dl=0), follow the instructions [here](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.html), and visualize the LaserScan data on RViz.
-instructions [here](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.html),
-and visualize the LaserScan data on RViz.
 Try it with multiple coordinate frames.

-> **Note**: The provided bag files are from our cars driving around in the basement of Stata Center.
+> The provided bag files are from our cars driving around in the basement of Stata Center.

 ### Question 9: TF Exercises